Corbin Carroll Player Props: Diamondbacks vs. Tigers

 Corbin Carroll At The Plate

-- Carroll has 66 hits and an OBP of .395 to go with a slugging percentage of .580.
-All three of those stats are best among Arizona hitters this season.

-- Among the qualified hitters, he ranks seventh in batting average, while his on-base percentage ranks 10th and he is third in slugging.
+- Among qualifying batters in MLB play, his batting average ranks ninth, his on-base percentage ranks 13th, and he is sixth in the league in slugging.

-- Carroll is batting .476 with four homers during his last games and is on a four-game hitting streak.

-- Carroll has reached base via a hit in 43 games this season (of 58 played), and had multiple hits in 17 of those games.

-- Carroll has had an RBI in 20 games this season (34.5%), including nine multi-RBI outings (15.5%).
-He has also driven in three or more of his team's runs in one contest.
+- Carroll has had at least one RBI in 33.9% of his games this year (20 of 59), with more than one RBI nine times (15.3%).
+He has also accounted for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.